Reporting a Claim to EmPRO

 Potential Incidents, Adverse Outcomes, and Related Record Requests

 All types of claims or record requests require the completion of an Incident Report Form.
-For record requests, be sure to include a copy of your medical and billing records with your completed IRF.
-All materials should then be forwarded to the EmPRO Claims Department via mail, email or fax.
+All materials should then be forwarded to the EmPRO Claims Department via mail, email, or fax.